 Democracy and Elections

 The spread of democracy around the world has been a significant achievement of our times.
 Elections sit at the heart of this, making possible the act of self-determination envisaged in the Charter of the United Nations.
 The Organization’s history is interwoven with elections extending back to shortly after its founding, when, in the late 1940s, it observed elections on the Korean Peninsula.
 During the subsequent era of trusteeship and decolonization, it supervised and observed plebiscites, referenda and elections worldwide.
 Today, as the call for democratic change becomes louder in the Middle East and North Africa region and elsewhere, the United Nations continues to be a trusted impartial actor.
-The United Nations continues to provide electoral assistance to a broad range of countries, only at the request of Member States or based on a Security Council or General Assembly mandate.
+The United Nations continues to provide electoral assistance to a broad range of countries at the request of Member States or based on a Security Council or General Assembly mandate.